hanzki/goldfish/_drafts/shenzhen-io.md

 ![Advanced Shenzhen I/O puzzle]({{ site.url }}/assets/images/shenzhen-screenshot-hard.png)
 *An example of a much harder puzzle*

+The assembly-like language used in the game is also interesting and deserves a special mention.
+I don't want to go in depth here about its intrigues, but I might write a separate post about it later.

 In conclusion, I highly recommend Shenzhen I/O. Even for someone like me who codes all the day at work, it’s possible to find great joy in developing fictional gizmos for a fictional company in the evening.
 Shenzhen I/O is available for Windows, Linux and OSX on [Steam][steam] for 14.99€.